FredKSchott/snowpack/docs/03-usage.md

 ### snowpack install

-Unbundled development wouldn't be possible without Snowpack's npm package installer.
-When you run `snowpack install`, Snowpack scans your `src/` directory to find and install every referenced npm package to run bundle-free on the web.
-You can also provide a list of package names manually via the "knownEntrypoints" config that should be installed along with any scanned `src/` dependencies.
+Unbundled development wouldn't be possible without Snowpack's install command.
+Snowpack will scan your `src/` directory to find every npm package used in your application and install them to a new `web_modules/` directory.
+You can also provide a list of package names manually via the "knownEntrypoints" config.

 ``` bash
 # Example: Snowpack detects `import 'react'` & `import 'react-dom'` statements in your "src/" code.